saimsajidirl/saimsajidirl/README.md

 ## 🚀 About Me
 ### Muhammad Saim

-Muhammad Saim is a skilled Software Engineer specializing in Full-Stack Python Development, with a strong interest in Machine Learning.He is proficient in Python, Django, FastAPI, and cloud services like AWS.
-With a strong foundation in database management (MongoDB, PostgreSQL, MySQL) and tools such as Docker, Redis, and Git, he excels in robust back-end solutions.
-His machine learning expertise includes frameworks like HayStack,Langchain, Pandas, and Streamlit.
-Driven by problem-solving and continuous learning, Saim combines technical proficiency with a dedication to innovation.
+Software Engineer specializing in Full-Stack Python Development, with a focus on backend systems, Automation,Web Scraping and AI applications.
+Experienced in building production-grade tools like NovoScribe, a GenAI clinical reporting system for Novo Nordisk, and Tiktok Live Automation, a high-speed TikTok automation engine.
+Proficient in Django, FastAPI, MongoDB, and Playwright, I bring deep backend expertise with tech like databases, LLMs, and DevOps tools to solve real-world problems with efficiency.

 ## 💻 Tech Stack
 <p align="center">